carolinan/fullsiteediting/Themes/jace/readme.txt

 == To do ==
 - The minimum required WordPress version for this theme will be updated to 5.9 when 5.9 is released.
-- Add a default template for template editing.

 == Licence ==
 Jace is distributed under the terms of the GNU GPL.